zachleat/font-family-reunion/README.md

 ## Generating the site

+`grunt generate`

-`node results/parse-results.js` will generate the fontfamily.io web site from the results stored in `font-families-results.json`.
+Or more explicitly, `node results/parse-results.js` will generate the fontfamily.io web site from the results stored in `font-families-results.json`.
 The template is in `results/result.ejs`.